adyasingh/wallet/README.md

 ## Testing

 To run the tests, you can exec into the application container.
 This application utilizes a test database to conduct comprehensive tests.
+While some projects may utilize database mocking, I have always found it more useful and robust to test the service using a real test database.

 Approximately one-third of the project development time was dedicated to writing these tests, ensuring robust functionality and reliability.